 Nikolas Cruz 'school shooter' comment reported to FBI months ago, vlogger says

-The FBI received a tip months before Wednesday's Florida high school shooting that alleged gunman Nikolas Cruz wrote about being "a professional school shooter" in a YouTube comment, according to the vlogger who said he told authorities.
+Special Agent Rob Lasky, in charge of the FBI’s Miami division, confirmed during a Thursday morning news conference the agency investigated a comment made on a YouTube video in September that matched the remark reported by vlogger Ben Bennight.
+After conducting database reviews, however, the FBI said it could not identify the user who made the comment.

+"No other information was included in the comment which would indicate a particular time, location or the true identity of the person who posted the comment," the FBI said in a subsequent statement.

+The comment, made by user Nikolas Cruz, stated: “I’m going to be a professional school shooter.”

+Nikolas Cruz, a 19-year-old former student at Marjory Stoneman Douglas High School, is accused of a bloody rampage that killed 17 people at the school.

-Ben Bennight, a Mississippi bail bondsman who goes by the name “Ben The Bondsman” on YouTube and social media, said he reported a threatening comment left on one of his videos in September.
+Bennight, a Mississippi bail bondsman who goes by the name “Ben The Bondsman” on YouTube and social media, said in a new video posted Wednesday he immediately reported the threatening comment to YouTube and contacted the FBI.
+Bennight also included a screenshot of the comment.

-The comment, made by a user named Nikolas Cruz, stated: “I’m going to be a professional school shooter.”

 NIKOLAS CRUZ CHARGED IN FLORIDA HIGH SCHOOL SHOOTING

-Bennight said in a YouTube video posted Wednesday he immediately reported the comment to YouTube and contacted the FBI.
-The vlogger also showed a screenshot of the comment.

-“Well the next day I had two FBI agents standing in my office, taking down the information, taking copies of the screenshots and asking me questions that, of course, I couldn’t answer.
+“Well, the next day I had two FBI agents standing in my office, taking down the information, taking copies of the screenshots and asking me questions that, of course, I couldn’t answer.
 All it was on my channel was a comment,” Bennight said.

 Bennight said he reported the disturbing comment because he “just couldn’t ignore” it.